 Satellite launches are subject to significant risks, including destruction or damage of the satellite during launch or failure to achieve proper orbital placement.
 Launch failure rates vary depending on the particular launch vehicle and contractor.
-Although past experience is not necessarily indicative of future performance, the Proton family of Russian-built launch vehicles has a 94% launch success rate based on its last 50 launches, and the Atlas family of launch vehicles, built by Lockheed Martin Corporation, has a 93% launch success rate based on its last 42 launches.
-The first Sea Launch mission is expected to occur in the fall of 1998.
+Although past experience is not necessarily indicative of future performance, the Proton family of Russian-built launch vehicles has a 92% launch success rate based on its last 50 launches, and the Atlas family of launch vehicles, built by Lockheed Martin Corporation, has a 94% launch success rate based on its last 42 launches.
+No commercial satellite has ever been launched from a Sea-Launch vehicle.
+The first commercial Sea-Launch mission is expected to occur in 1999.
 There is no assurance that the launches of the Company's satellites will be successful.
 Satellites also may fail to achieve a proper orbit in some instances or be damaged in space.
 Loral will have no risk of loss for either a satellite or launch vehicle failure.
 However, Loral will provide a free launch in the event of a failure of the first Proton launch vehicle which is used to launch one of the Company's satellites.
 See "Risk Factors--Dependence upon Loral" and "Risk Factors--Satellite Launch Risks."

 The Company will rely upon Loral to arrange for the timely launch of the satellites.
 Failure of Loral to arrange to launch the satellites in a timely manner could materially adversely affect the Company's business.
 Loral will not be liable for indirect or consequential damages or lost revenues or profits resulting from late delivery or other defaults.
-If Loral fails to deliver the three satellites in-orbit and checked out by July 31, 2000, it will be liable to the Company for liquidated damages of \$45,000 per day for up to 90 days.
-If Loral fails to deliver the fourth satellite to its storage site by September 30, 2000, it will be liable to the Company for liquidated damages of \$15,000 per day for up to 90 days.
+If Loral fails to deliver the three satellites in-orbit and checked out by July 31, 2000, it will be required to pay certain late delivery penalties.
+If Loral fails to deliver the fourth satellite to its storage site by September 30, 2000, it will also be liable for certain late delivery penalties.
 There can be no assurance that these remedies will adequately mitigate any damage to the Company's business caused by launch delays.

-After reaching agreement with Loral to provide launch services, the Company terminated its prior launch services agreement with Arianespace, incurring a termination liability amount of approximately \$17 million.
+After reaching agreement with Loral to provide launch services, the Company terminated its prior launch services agreement with Arianespace, incurring a termination liability amount of approximately \$18 million.
 Loral has agreed to use its reasonable best efforts to modify its existing Multiple Launch Service Agreement with Arianespace to add the two Ariane launches, which were previously under contract between the Company and Arianespace, and to secure Arianespace's agreement to reimburse the Company for all or a portion of the termination liability amount.
 There can be no assurance that Loral will be successful in obtaining any reimbursement for the Company.

-RISK MANAGEMENT AND INSURANCE.
+Risk Management and Insurance.
 Three custom-designed, fully dedicated satellites are required to broadcast all 100 planned channels of CD Radio.
+The

-The Company's agreement with Loral includes a free relaunch in the event of the failure of the first Proton launch vehicle.
-The Company intends to insure against other contingencies, including a failure during launch caused by factors other than the launch vehicle, failure of launch vehicles other than the first Proton and/or a launch failure involving a satellite in a situation in which the Company's spare satellite has already been used to replace an earlier failed satellite.
-If the Company is required to launch the spare satellite due to a launch failure, its operational timetable would be delayed for approximately up to six months.
-The launch or in-orbit failure of two satellites would require the Company to arrange for additional satellites to be built and could delay the commencement or continuation of the Company's operations for three years or more.
-See "Risk Factors--Dependence upon Satellites," "Risk Factors--Dependence upon Loral" and "Risk Factors--Satellite Launch Risks."
+Company's agreement with Loral includes a free relaunch in the event of the failure of the first Proton launch vehicle used to launch one of the Company's satellites.
+The Company intends to insure against other contingencies, including a failure during launch caused by factors other than the launch vehicle and failure of launch vehicles other than the first Proton.
+If the Company is required to launch the spare satellite due to a launch failure, its operational timetable would be delayed for up to six months.
+The launch or in-orbit failure of two satellites would require the Company to arrange for additional satellites to be built and could delay the commencement or continuation of the Company's operations for up to three years.
+See "Risk Factors--Dependence upon Loral" and "Risk Factors--Satellite Launch Risks."